Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 > "Recall loss function tends to have a large number of kinks and sharp minima, this makes gradient descent-based training algorithms unstable due to exploding gradients, highly sensitive to learning rate and initialization"

-By applying BN layer, the authors found that the gradient of the loss landscape is bounded by a smaller constant L.
+By applying BN layer, the authors found that the gradient of the loss landscape is bounded by a smaller constant L, meaning that the loss changes at a smaller rate and the magnitudes of the gradients are smaller too.
 **Importantly, the first manifestation reduces the problem of exploding gradients.**

 <br/><br/>
 ### Second manifestation: Improves the smoothness of loss function
 The second manifestation is arguably the stronger benefit and it relies on the concept of smoothness.
-Smoothness has pretty much the exact same definition as Lipschitzness with the addition of the gradient in its definition shown in the red color.
+Smoothness has pretty much the exact same definition as Lipschitzness with the addition of the gradient in its definition shown in red.

 **Def:** a function f is L-smooth if
 :